cvetomir-todorov/CecoChat/docs/design-configuration.md

 ### Dynamic

 Some parts of the configuration are designed to be changed while it is running.
 These parts are stored in Redis and read at start-up.
-The [prepare script](../deploy/docker/redis/data.sh) inputs the partitioning and history configuration values which need to be present and valid at all times.
+The [prepare script](../deploy/docker/redis/data.sh) inputs the partitioning and chat history configuration values which need to be present and valid at all times.
 The configuration can be changed manually using the `redis-cli` command after attaching to the Redis container via `docker exec -it cecochat-redis bash`.
 Each service that is using dynamic configuration outputs at start-up the key names it reads and PUB/SUB channels which it subscribes to in order to get notified about changes.
 After the configuration is changed a dummy message needs to be sent to one of those PUB/SUB channels.
 The services validate the new configuration values and may reject the change.
 The validation output provides descriptive information which can be used to correct the values.

 In the future a UI-supported Configurator service should allow changing the configuration more easily.